Let’s Tame Horse Allergies!

 Dusty, moldy hay or bedding, and pollens in pastures and in the air can cause horse allergies.
-Your horse’s immune system can be effected when they’re confined to a small indoor area.
-Breathing in dust and excrement odors in their surroundings, can cause respiratory allergies to occur.
+Your horse’s immune system can be affected when they’re confined to a small indoor area.
+Breathing in dust and excrement odors in their surroundings can cause respiratory allergies to occur.

 Prevention and Management

 There are various ways respiratory horse allergies can be prevented and managed.
 Avoiding dusty feeds like hay and grains is a good start.
 Always check hay for irritants like mildew.
 Also, changing bedding to shavings or shredded paper can be helpful.
 Lastly, make sure your horse has plenty of fresh air.
 Further intervention may be needed if your horse still can’t stay healthy.
 Again, a natural herbal supplement such as our #27 Liver Support is beneficial in helping the liver to filter toxins and begin the process of flushing horse allergies from the body.
 Also, used in conjunction with our #22 Respiratory Support, your horse will be at an advantage by giving him a natural boost required for normal respiratory function.
 Lastly, introducing omega-3 fatty acids like hemp or flaxseed will help reduce inflammation caused by allergies.
 Our #44 Hemp Seed Coconut Oil is beneficial for both respiratory allergies as well as skin issues.